navya19pk/Implement-C-decision-making-statements-/README.md

 Algorithm:

-Start
+Step- 1: Start
-Declare a character variable a
+Step- 2: Declare a character variable a
-Prompt user to "Enter the character"
+Step- 3: Prompt user to "Enter the character"
-Input the character into a
+Step- 4: Input the character into a
-Check if a is any of: 'a', 'e', 'i', 'o', 'u', 'A', 'E', 'I', 'O', 'U' If true → display "The character is a vowel"
-Else → display "The character is a consonant"
+Step- 5: Check if a is any of: 'a', 'e', 'i', 'o', 'u', 'A', 'E', 'I', 'O', 'U' Step- 6: If true → display "The character is a vowel" Step- 7: Else → display "The character is a consonant" Step- 8: End
-End

 #Program c: switch case